 - The emotional impact of experience can be a key factor in triggering mental health problems.

 - The severe emotional burden takes its toll on both the patient and those around them.

 Mental health affects the very core of who we are, and everyone’s experience of mental health disorders is unique.
 Approaches to mental health therefore need to take into account the diversity of lived experiences of mental illness.
 In addition, mental health issues do not impact uniformly across the population.
+For example, women are more likely than men to suffer from mental health problems, while people from minority ethnic groups are more likely to be diagnosed with mental health problems in the UK, and also more likely to disengage from mainstream mental health services.
 It is therefore imperative that mental health services, through diagnosis, therapies and support, are strongly inclusive.

 To address these issues, the aim of this special session is twofold: